Child and Youth Cystic Fibrosis Clinical Network

 The CRG has approved the Terms of Reference which can be viewed here.

 The first set of goals will be a phased review of the current clinical guidelines in order to produce current best practice guidelines which are nationally applicable regardless of the centre providing care.
-These guidelines will be informed by the Standards of Care document produced in conjunction with the Cystic Fibrosis Association NZ and will also support equity of access to specialty and multidisciplinary care for all children and young people with Cystic Fibrosis in New Zealand.
+These guidelines will be informed by the Standards of Care document produced in conjunction with Cystic Fibrosis NZ and will also support equity of access to specialty and multidisciplinary care for all children and young people with Cystic Fibrosis in New Zealand.

 As many clinicians are aware the document is a large one and will be broken down into topics and settings in order to progress it.
 The first will be infection control in the inpatient and outpatient settings.
 In addition a parallel workstream will be working on the requirements for patient review at diagnosis, and annually.